tonesto7/homebridge-hubitat-tonesto7/README.md

 ### Config.json Settings

 Example of all settings.
-Not all ssettings are required.
+Not all settings are required.
 Read the breakdown below.
 ```
 	{
 	    "platform": "Hubitat",
     	"name": "Hubitat",
         "app_url": "10.0.0.40/api/app/15/",
         "access_token": "THIS-SHOULD-BE-YOUR-TOKEN",